jhoffman5/student_accessible_files/networking/projects/p1/README.md

 *Changes will be demarked by CHANGE in italics.*

+*CHANGE: The next paragraph is new.*

+To get my binaries for testing pull down the student accessible files repo.

 # Directories

 **You must have a folder named ```networking```.
 This directory must have mode 700 as